 What are Dental Implants?

-The bone bonds with the titanium, creating a strong foundation for artificial teeth.
-A small post that protrudes through the gum (abutment) enables the crown to be attached to the implant.
-Dental implants also help preserve facial structure, preventing the bone deterioration that occurs when teeth are missing.
+The bone bonds with the implant, creating a strong foundation for artificial teeth.
+At an appropriate time a small post (abutment) is placed that protrudes through the gum which enables crowns, bridges or dentures to be attached to the implants.
+Dental implants can also help preserve facial structure, preventing the bone deterioration that occurs when teeth are missing.

-If you feel implant dentistry is the choice for you, we ask that you undergo a dental/radiographic examination and health history.
+If you feel implant dentistry might be the choice for you, we ask that you undergo a dental/radiographic examination and health history.
 During this consultation, our team of periodontists will address your specific needs and considerations.
 Your questions and concerns are important to us and our team will work with you very closely to help make your procedure a success.
+These procedures often are accomplished using advanced digital approaches to planning and implant placement.

-For most patients, the placement of dental implants involves two surgical procedures.
+For some patients, the placement of dental implants involves two surgical procedures.
 First, the tooth or teeth in question is extracted and a bone graft is performed (socket enhancement).
 In the case of a previously missing tooth, a bone graft may need to be performed if the bone and soft tissue dimensions are inadequate (ridge augmentation).
 After the bone and gums heal, a process that can take up to six months, the implant(s) are placed within your jawbone.
 In certain situations, the implant may be able to be placed at the same time the tooth is extracted.
 This is determined on a case-by-case basis.
 Healing time following implant placement varies from person to person and is based on a variety of factors, such as hardness of bone.
 In some cases, implants may be restored immediately after they are placed.
+Our office has been using this approach for more than 20 years.

-For the first three to six months following the surgery, dental implants are gradually bonding with the jawbone.
-You should be able to wear a temporary denture or fake tooth and eat a soft diet at this time.
-After the implant(s) has bonded to the jawbone your general dentist will be able to start making your new teeth.
+In many cases for the first few weeks following the surgery, dental implants are gradually bonding with the jawbone.
+You should be able to have a temporary tooth replacement and should eat a soft diet.
+After the implant(s) has bonded to the jawbone your restorative dentist will be able to start making your new teeth.
 An impression must be taken.
-Then posts or attachments can be connected to the implants.
+Then attachments can be connected to the implants.
 The teeth replacements are then made over the posts or attachments.
-The entire procedure usually takes three to nine months.
+The entire procedure can usually take three to nine months.
 Most patients do not experience any disruption in their daily life.

 What Types of Prosthesis are Available?